 Deanville is a tiny town located in the state of Texas.
 With a population of 63 people and just one neighborhood, Deanville is the 1051st largest community in Texas.

-Deanville is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Deanville, you'll notice that it is more blue-collar than most other communities in America.
+100.00% of Deanville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Deanville is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Deanville who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 The overall crime rate in Deanville is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.